nono303/kmlsuperoverlay/README.md

   - <serverParts> described on [mobac website](https://mobac.sourceforge.io/wiki/index.php/Custom_XML_Map_Sources#serverParts)
   - <overlay> not documented as it's actually specific:
     Just add <overlay>`true`</overlay> for tiles in PNG Alpha (transparency)
-    it will change [Level Of Detail (lod)](https://developers.google.com/kml/documentation/regions#pixelrange) configuration to ensure that low zoomed tiles will not be visible and override the viewd ones
+    it will change [Level Of Detail (lod)](https://developers.google.com/kml/documentation/regions#pixelrange) configuration to ensure that low zoomed tiles will not be visible and override the viewed ones

 #### 8. :warning: ​Beware!